Skip to main content

 CommandDescription

-bun run devStart the development server with hot reload
+pnpm run devStart the development server with hot reload

-bun run buildBuild the application for production
+pnpm run buildBuild the application for production

-bun run startStart the production server
+pnpm run startStart the production server

-bun run checkRun Biome linter and formatter
+pnpm run lintRun Biome linter and formatter

-bun run typecheckRun TypeScript type checking
+pnpm run typecheckRun TypeScript type checking

 Database